stl3/AlienGraph/About.md

 - **Organizations** - Companies, Governments, non-profits, think tanks, etc.
 - **Evidence** - Verifiable evidence that can be substantiated
 - **Intelligence** - Any intelligence relating to our topics regardless of validity.
-- **Analysis** - Any analysis conducted against an incident, intelligence, or other.
+- **Research** - Any research/analysis conducted against an incident, intelligence, or other.

+## Trust Scoring

+We understand that much of this information can be subjective and qualitative.
+As such, we've [created a a trust scoring model](https://docs.google.com/spreadsheets/d/1CUarxE7P1cPwgWXwJzzeWnZGm1c6Wp2Ttazdt3VPM_s/edit?pli=1#gid=0) that is applied to much of the content on this site and each writeup/piece of content will have an associated "Trust Score" at the top of the page.
+For more information, see [[Trust Scores]].

 ## Why Do We Need This?